space-wizards/RobustToolboxSpecifications/RobustStationSound/README.md

 An RSS is a folder with a name that ends in `.rss`, and contains a `meta.yaml` and one or more MIDI, OGG, WAV, or other supported files according to the names of the tracks.

-The track metadata (what defines author, modifications, etc...) is stored in the `meta.json` file as JSON.
+The track metadata (what defines author, modifications, etc...) is stored in the `meta.yaml` file as YAML.
 The actual sprites are stored in sprite sheets as PNG files in the folder.
 Each unique state corresponds to a sprite sheet with the same name.

 ## YAML